 The diagrams illustrate that the roadway ends where the shoulder begins, if there is a shoulder.
-The shoulder ends at the outside lateral line where the sidewalk begins, if there is a sidewalk (see Section IV above).
+The shoulder ends at the outside lateral line where the sidewalk begins, if there is a sidewalk.
 The sidewalk runs to the adjacent property line.

 On the roadway, drivers have the right of way, except at crosswalks.
-See Section 3.2B above.
 Shoulders are a free-for-all where no user group has a preferential right.
 If there is a sidewalk, pedestrians have the right of way.
-See Section IV above.